medplum/medplum/packages/server/src/oauth/README.md

 Create two new clients called "OpenID Client 1" and "OpenID Client 2"

-Update both clients "Redirect Uri" to "https://localhost.emobix.co.uk:8443/test/a/medplum/callback"
+Update both clients "Redirect URI" to "https://localhost.emobix.co.uk:8443/test/a/medplum/callback"

 Make note of the client IDs and client secrets